oslabs-beta/notikube/README.md

 - Apiraam Selvabaskaran  - [GitHub](https://github.com/apiraam96) | [LinkedIn](https://www.linkedin.com/in/apiraam-selvabaskaran/)

 ## Contribution guidelines
 - Contributions play a vital role in the open-source community.
-If you'd like to make a contribution to NotiKube please follow the steps below.
+If you'd like to contribute to NotiKube please follow the steps below.
    - Fork the project.
-   - Create and work off of your own feature branch.
+   - Create and work off of your feature branch.
    - Create a pull request with a detailed description of your changes using our template to merge your feature branch into dev.
-   - We will review and get back to you!
+   - We will review it and get back to you!